Lowry02/Computer-Vision/Report.md

 </div>

 Analyzing the boxplots, we can conclude some observations:
   -  Rotation (R Errors): The boxplot shows a very high, yet extremely stable, error centered around 3.13 radians.
 This value is approximately equal to $\pi$, indicating a systematic 180° rotation.
-This suggests a consistent difference in coordinate system conventions (e.g., the direction of the Z-axis) between the two models rather than a failure in the calibration itself.
+This suggests a difference in coordinate system conventions (e.g., the direction of the Z-axis) between the two models rather than a failure in the calibration itself.
   -  Translation (t Errors): The translation error fluctuates between 7.5 mm and 12.2 mm, with a median near 11 mm.
-This indicates a metric discrepancy likely caused by slight variations in the estimation of the camera's distance from the board or a minor scale difference in the *square_size* parameter.
+This indicates a metric discrepancy likely caused by slight variations in the estimation of the camera's distance from the board.
   -  Stability: Both plots exhibit relatively small "whiskers," which implies that the calibration algorithm is robust and consistent across different images, despite the fixed orientation bias.
-# TODO: discutere i risultati

 ### Task 6 - Our own calibration
 Point 6 requires to print a checkboard, take several images of it and estimate the parameters of our own camera.